-- "Similar People" includes people who have research concepts/MeSH terms in common with this individual.
+- "Related Authors" includes people who have research concepts/MeSH terms in common with this individual.

 Why are there missing or incorrect publications in my profile?
 How can I correct this?

 - People who have common names, who published under multiple names or whose articles were written at other institutions are most likely to have incomplete publication lists.

 - You can make corrections by manually searching PubMed from within Profiles to add, edit or delete publications (see How do I edit my Profile? above).
-By curating publications manually, you are helping UCSF Profiles to identify which concepts are associated with your profile and increasing the likelihood of finding the right publications on subsequent attempts.
+By curating publications manually, you are helping UCSF Profiles to identify which concepts and co-authors are correctly associated with your profile, thereby increasing the likelihood of finding the right publications on subsequent attempts.

-- We encourage you to login to the site and add any missing publications or remove incorrect ones because these publications can be imported into Advance and many departments pull publication lists from UCSF Profiles for use on their department and faculty website pages.
+- We encourage you to sign in to the site and add any missing publications or remove incorrect ones because these publications can be imported into Advance and many departments pull publication lists from UCSF Profiles for use on their department and faculty website pages.